xyzmaps/xyz-documentation/docs/api/devguide/searchableproperties.md

 flags telling whether the property should be searchable or not.

 The following sample shows how to define `someProperty1` to be searchable and `someProperty2` to be not searchable.
-In case you're wondering about the latter: This could be necessary to tell Data Hub to revoke the decision of making `someProperty2` searchable in the automated algorithm.
+In case you're wondering about the latter: This could be necessary to tell XYZ Maps to revoke the decision of making `someProperty2` searchable in the automated algorithm.

 **TL;DR**
-*Data Hub has a space-specific algorithm to automatically decide which of the space's properties are searchable.
+*XYZ Maps has a space-specific algorithm to automatically decide which of the space's properties are searchable.
 In case you desire other properties to be searchable the `searchableProperties` map can be used to define that.*